Mental Health Facilities Goldsboro, NC

 Strategic Behavioral Center Raleigh - 33.9 miles from Goldsboro, NC

 Strategic Behavioral Center Raleigh is a mental health center in Garner, North Carolina, located at 3200 Waterfield Drive, 27529 zip code.
-Strategic Behavioral Center Raleigh provides partial hospitalization/day treatment, residential treatment and hospital inpatient treatment.
-Strategic Behavioral Center Raleigh offers individual psychotherapy, psychotropic medication and dialectical behavior therapy to seniors 65 or older, adults and children / adolescents.
-Strategic Behavioral Center Raleigh also supports people with trauma, LGBT and seniors or older adults.
-More services available at Strategic Behavioral Center Raleigh include case management, family psychoeducation and suicide prevention services.
+Strategic Behavioral Center Raleigh provides hospital inpatient treatment, residential treatment and partial hospitalization/day treatment.
+Strategic Behavioral Center Raleigh offers behavior modification, activity therapy and dialectical behavior therapy to adults, children / adolescents and seniors 65 or older.
+Strategic Behavioral Center Raleigh also supports children/adolescents with serious emotional disturbance, seniors or older adults and LGBT.
+More services available at Strategic Behavioral Center Raleigh include family psychoeducation, illness management and recovery and suicide prevention services.

 Learn More